NorioKobota/spdx-spec/chapters/other-licensing-information-detected.md

 **Description**

-This field provides a place for the SPDX file creator to record any general comments about the license.
+This field provides a place for the SPDX Document creator to record any general comments about the license.

 **Intent**

-Here, the intent is to provide the recipient of the SPDX file with more information determined after careful analysis of a license, or addition cross references.
+Here, the intent is to provide the recipient of the SPDX Document with more information determined after careful analysis of a license, or addition cross references.

 **Metadata**